stefl/layer-js-sampleapps/react/README.md

 This is a simple example on how one would use the Layer Web SDK with the [ReactJS](https://reactjs.org) framework.

+It depends on [layer-react](https://github.com/layerhq/layer-react) library which provides an interface to subscribe to both local and remote changes in message and conversation objects.

 ### Installation

 To install all dependencies and build this project use the following command: